-To assess interrelations between level and time of pathophysiological events and predictive markers within the complex scenario of cholestatic liver disease, correlations were analyzed.
-The correlation of the time point averages (column Av in Figs. 7 and 8) is high for most parameter pairs, not unexpectedly, as most histologic parameters and cell count observations, as well as most genes related to inflammation and fibrogenesis increase with disease progression (about 2/3 of all factors studied).
-However, there is large variance in values for many analyzed factors, when comparing individual mice of the same time points.
-For example, at 5 days, the infarct area varies from 0.9% to 12% and the collagen deposition area varies from 0.8%-5.9%.
-Thus, we decided to study correlations of determined parameters from individual mice (All) with regard to time points (T0h...T14d) and time frames (6-18h and so on) to yield more specific results.
-With that strategy, we were able to identify, for example, parameter pairs displaying a correlation only at specific phases.
-As all the identified correlations, both time course and single mouse correlations, represent complementary aspects, a consensus measure is calculated, which is used for a final assessment of the relation of two factors, as shown in the hierarchical clustering in Figure 7 and to determine the ranking of correlated factors in Figs. 8 and 9.
+The time course of each of the ‘classical’ factors contained in the ANOVA-subset can be correlated with the expression time course of at least one gene.
+Only for GLDH and BrdU Sirius Red this correlation is weak.

+TODO: discuss

 To identify global connections between factors, the consensus correlation coefficients have been subjected to a cluster analysis (Figure 7).
 RNA levels of commonly regulated genes form highly correlated clusters, e.g., (i) cytokines and growth factors, such as Il6 and Tgfb (lower left, blue), (ii) fibrosis-related genes, such as Coll1a1 and Timp1 (bottom right, cyan), (iii) ADME-related genes, such as isoforms of Cyp24a1 and Nr0b2 (red, top right).

-There are also RNAs, which poorly correlate with any other parameter, such as Rarres1 and Igf1.
-GLDH as well as albumin are not well-connected with any other parameter, while serum ALT clusters with Cyp7a1 by a negative correlation.
+GLDH shows no high correlation with any other parameter, while serum ALT clusters with Cyp7a1 by a negative correlation.
 Sirius red-positive area (collagen) is quite isolated in the graph map, and most closely relates to the cytokines’ cluster (left, grey).
 BrdU-positive Kupffer cells, BECs and S100a4-positive cell numbers are clustered with the closely related RNAs of Gstm1 and Gsta2 (top left, purple, brown, light blue).
 BrdU-positive hepatocytes are clustered together with Notch1, Birc5, and Mki67 (bottom, cyan).
 CTGF and α-SMA positive cells are clustered with the RNA of Pparg and Gstp1 (top left, grey blue).